Grimmgork/mclipd/readme.txt

 mclipd.pl is a perl script representing said clipboard.

 note:
-mclipd does not implement access control and thus should be ran behind a authentication/authorization reverse proxy when exposed on the internet.
+mclipd does not implement access control and thus should be run behind an authentication/authorization reverse proxy when exposed on the internet.

-mclipd is asynchronous in nature and processes requests one after the other.
+mclipd is synchronous in nature and processes requests one after the other.

 ## endpoints: